nebula-navigator/simulation-pipeline/README.md

 **Introduction:**

-MOCCA-Forge is a simulation data pipeline designed to work with MOnte Carlo Cluster simulAtor (MOCCA) outputs.
-Currently, the script can analyze, process and dump desired data outputs using snapshot and history file outputs from MOCCA.
-MOCCA-Forge takes history or snapshot files and enables the user to plot and save data subsets of their choice.
+MOCCA-BH-Forge is a simulation data pipeline designed to work with MOnte Carlo Cluster simulAtor (MOCCA) outputs.
+Currently, the pipeline can analyze, process and dump desired data outputs using snapshot and history file outputs from MOCCA.
+MOCCA-BH-Forge takes history or snapshot files and enables the user to plot and save data subsets of their choice.

 **Installation**